Sharp bounds for the intersection of nodal lines with certain curves: Complexification

-Therefore $\psi(q)$ is holomorphic on $D_{1/2}$, and applying Lemma \ref{1} to $\psi(q)$, we obtain \begin{lemma} Let $Y$ be a hyperbolic surface which is either compact or of finite volume.
-Let $\gamma$ be either a fixed geodesic circle or a fixed closed horocycle.
+Therefore $\psi(q)$ is holomorphic on $D_{1/2}$, and applying Lemma \ref{1} to $\psi(q)$, we obtain \begin{lem} Let $Y$ be a hyperbolic surface which is compact (or has finite volume.)
+Let $\gamma$ be a fixed geodesic circle (or a fixed closed horocycle.)
 Then we have